Managing big data creates several challenges for data infrastructure teams:

 While an on-premises deployment has been the traditional method for a number of years now, many data teams are turning to a cloud solution to better address the challenges listed above by capitalizing on the benefits of the cloud’s architecture.

 Unlike an on-premises solution, which combines compute and storage in HDFS, the cloud separates compute and storage.
 This allows for the expansion of compute and storage separately.
 Given that storage is cheap and compute is expensive, this allows businesses to use compute selectively.
 Rather than provisioning storage and compute to peak capacity, resources can be scaled as needed.
 Learn More

 Cloud architecture also creates a separation of the logical and physical, allowing data teams to provision workloads without using physical resources at all times.
 For example, one logical cluster can be configured for Spark and another for Hive workloads, and the physical cluster would be provisioned only when there is a workload.

 The cloud offers greater flexibility via tiered storage.
 Data teams can select and adjust how data is stored depending on how accessible the data needs to be.
 Amazon Glacier, for example, is a low-cost storage service built for long-term storage of data that is accessed infrequently.

-In the cloud data teams manage APIs rather than hardware, allowing teams to focus more on applications that impact the bottom line.
-A service orientation is also a low latency way to provision capacity.
+In the cloud data, teams manage APIs rather than hardware, allowing teams to focus more on applications that impact the bottom line.
+Service orientation is also a low latency way to provision capacity.

 The pooled resources of a cloud environment allow for practically unlimited access to resources enabling greater elasticity and multitenancy.
 In the cloud, workloads can expand and be shifted between different nodes and engines depending on the user’s need.